vchaptsev/cookiecutter-django-vue/README.rst

 Usage
 ------

-Let's pretend you want to create a Django project called "redditclone".
+Let's pretend you want to create a Django project called "my_awesome_website".
 Rather than using `startproject` and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get cookiecutter_ to do all the work.

 First, get Cookiecutter.
 Trust me, it's awesome::